Key Takeaways

 10. Earth Coupling

-Earth coupling is a technique that relies on the earth’s natural ability to absorb heat.
+Earth coupling is a technique that relies on the Earth’s natural ability to absorb heat.
 By integrating this into a building’s design, you can create comfortable indoor environments without relying heavily on mechanical cooling systems.

 In earth-coupled buildings, the concrete floor slabs are in direct contact with the ground.
 They take up the heat as it enters the building from outside or is generated by household activities such as cooking.
 The heat is then exchanged with the ground, helping to cool down your home.